Learn how to configure your MongoDB® instance to accept incoming connections.

 Get your connection information (URI)

-tab.
+Select the Dashboard tab.
 In the Connection information section, copy the Service URI.

-You can specify the MongoDB connection string using either:
+You can specify the MongoDB® connection string using either:

 - Service -> mongoDB for the Standard Connection String format (soon deprecated).